centreon/centreon-documentation/versioned_docs/version-23.10/getting-started/create-graphical-view.md

 4.  **Resources**: Centreon's object that you can use in the view (drag & drop).
 5. Content of the view.
 6.  **Palette**: graphical elements that you can use in a view.
-7.  **Properties**: selected element's properties.
+7.  **Properties**: the selected element's properties.

 ### Create a new view

-Right click in the **View** panel and click on **Add**.
+Right click in the **View** panel and click **Add**.

 ![image](../assets/graph-views/create_view.gif)

-Put resources, widgets and other elements in position, using drag and drop and shortcuts.
+Put resources, widgets and other elements in position using drag and drop and shortcuts.

-Find below an example of an IT infrastructure real time status view created in less \~4 minutes:
+Below is an example of an IT infrastructure real-time status view created in 4 minutes or less:

 ![image](../assets/graph-views/ex_view.jpg)